villaca13/WeatherTopWD2/README.md

 ### Limitations

 - Currently, the website is only designed for desktops.
-- Database is on client side, localy stored and accessed.
+- Database is created in json.
-- Temperature unit is only celcius.
+- Passwords are not checked but stored.
-- only 7 days forecast.
+- Only current weather and no forecast.
-- only 9 cities available.
+- Website seems to have a slow response time to time and when the dashboard is rendering

 ### Future Work

-- Implement an API to get live data and then add more cities to the website.
+- A database in SQL or NONSQL.
-- Implement fahrenheit (F) unit for temperature.
+- Implement Weather Forescast for up to 15 days ahead.
-- Improve the website layout and make it more responsive for different screen sizes.
+- Improvements to the performance.
 - Increase the forecast to 15 days ahead.

 ---